-Economics offers full-time Ph.D. by
+Economics offers full-time and part-time Ph.D. by

 research program.
 We provide students with a stimulating research environment